-Reauthorization of the Office of National Drug Control Policy
+The Office of National Drug Control Policy-Strategies Need Performance Measures

+Statement of

+Henry R. Wray

+Director

-Statement of Henry R. Wray Director Administration of Justice Issues General Government Division
+Administration of Justice Issues

+General Government Division

 U.S. Department of Justice National Institute of Justice

 This document has been reproduced exactly as received from the person or organization originating it.
 Points of view or opinions stated in this document are those of the authors and do not necessarily represent the official position or policies of the National Institute of Justice.